Assistant Professor of Law

 Phone: (618) 453-8702

-Jennifer A. Brobst joined the SIU School of Law faculty as an Assistant Professor in 2014.
-She is cross-appointed as a member of faculty in the SIU School of Medicine Department of Medical Humanities.
-Since 2015, she has served as a faculty trainer for the SIU School of Social Work Trauma Based Behavioral Health Fellowship graduate program.
-Her teaching and research interests focus on health law and policy, including the intersection of public health and criminal law in cases of violent crime.
-She serves as the faculty advisor for the Journal of Legal Medicine, health law specialization, and the student organizations Law and Medicine Society and Law Students for Reproductive Justice.

-Phone: (618) 453-8702

 Jennifer Brobst joined the Southern Illinois University School of Law faculty as an Assistant Professor in 2014.
 She is cross-appointed as a member of faculty in the SIU School of Medicine Department of Medical Humanities and the SIU Department of Public Heath.
 She teaches in a wide variety of subjects, including health law, evidence, criminal law, and property law.